Last week we shared our completed sound walks with the class – listen to it here, made with Elvin Ou.

 - bossy instructions [borrowing from Marina's description] to explore a new space

 - first-person, in the head of someone, pictures and timestamps as a map

 - detailed instructions, forcing one to be obnoxious on an elevator and dealing with the discomfort

-I found myself wondering if we developed our idea through a very narrow/traditional lens, trying to base it on narrative/story.
+I found myself wondering if we developed our idea through a very narrow/traditional lens based on narrative/story.
 I think it was heavily inspired by Her Long Black Hair, as that's the walk we both went on, and our only point of reference.
-Though on the flip side, we contributed our part to the diversity of output produced / technique used.

 Some unorganized thoughts, based on our observations and class feedback --

 - could have explored a lot more with binaural sound (what if there were different people speaking, how could we use that as a tool? could we direct a person just with the direction of the sound? could we transport a person to a different place with sound?)

 - could have worked on the pacing better, people were not walking+pausing at the pace we intended for them

 - the map might not have been necessary, it seemed to confuse people